wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 }
 ```

-The above code has two functions: the `runCongratulateCron()` function, which defines a new cronjob and adds the specified time for the birthday person to receive their phone call.
+The above code has two functions.
+First, the `runCongratulateCron()` function defines a new cronjob and adds the specified time for the birthday person to receive their phone call.
 If you're unsure how to set up the times with a cronjob, please check the [Crontab Guru](https://crontab.guru/) to build your custom time set.

 The second function gets called from the first one, and this makes the outbound Text-To-Speech voice call to the birthday person, then asks them for an InputAction ("Press 1 to continue").
-To keep the call active for the receiver, a ConversationAction is needed.
+To keep the call active for the receiver, a `ConversationAction` is needed.
 We'll learn how to play the audio into the call in the next step, but this needs to be done in an active conversation.

-### Play Audio into a call
+### Play Audio Into a Call

-Now we can make the phone call; we now need to add the code to play the audio files into the voice call.
-To do this, we need to grab the UUID of the call, then pass it into a request calling the SDK's function `PlayAudioStream` with the URL of the file you wish to play first.
+Now that we have a call, we need to add the code to play the audio files into the voice call.
+To do this, you'll need to grab the UUID and pass it into a request calling the `PlayAudioStream` function, alongside the URL of the file you wish to play first.

 > **Note** you cannot queue the audio files.
-This is because if you loop through playing each audio file into the call, it will interrupt each audio file with the latest one.
+If you loop through playing each audio file into the call, it will interrupt each audio file with the latest one.
 To avoid this, we need to play the file and then wait for an event to come in on completion.
-We then find the next unplayed one in the database and play that on completion of the audio file.
+We then find the next unplayed one in the database and play that one on completion of the previous audio file.

 So, in `congratulate.go` add the following code: